Small pleasures, deep sorrow: Life after coronavirus lockdown in Wuhan

 The city’s 11 million residents have seen a lot: transport suspended, hospitals overrun, doctors dying, the loss of family members and friends.
 For months, trips outside the home were severely restricted.

-As of April 8, residents are allowed to travel and businesses deemed “non-essential” can open.
-But people will be closely monitored, their movements tracked by an app that assigns a “health barcode.”
+As of Wednesday, residents are now allowed to travel and businesses deemed “nonessential” can open.
+But people will be closely monitored, their movements tracked by an app that assigns a “health bar code.”

 For Chen and many others, the reopening means the return of simple pleasures like fresh air and street food, but not a resumption of normal life.